weaveworks/weave-gitops/doc/incidents/issues-3907/README.md

 ### Release PR merged before Release job finishes

-Release PR has two expected interaction:
+Release PR has two expected interactions:
 - Release PR is approved by Releaser flagging the release job to start.
 - Release PR is merged by Release Bot after the release job has completed.